Monday, June 24

 Want to laugh today?
-Go to the Humor to Enjoy section.
+Go to the Humor to Enjoy page.
+Signs of the tiem, a dog's bedtime prayer.
 "The Car" Computer Humor!!
 Newly added animal pictures - so funny!!

 We will be building this section and we need your help.
 If you know anything from the early days that might be of interest to all of us, let us know.
 Pictures, facts, figures, anything.